 Use: The fruit are eaten ripe and also used for juice and wines, champagnes and brandies.
 Sometimes young, slightly acid leaves are eaten.
+The leaves are used for sarma in Turkey.
 They are rolled around a filling of rice or minced meat.
 The dried fruit are eaten as raisins.
 The flowering shoots are eaten as a vegetable.
 They can also be pickled.